ivanspasov99/go-rss-reader/README.md

    - Passing enum value and generate stream writer object on runtime
 7. All logs should be in JSON format (`zerolog` could be used)
 8. Testing could be more extensive
+9. `rss.Parse` is function, as I do not find it semantically (OOP) correct to be method

 ## Testing